tttom/MacroMax/python/README.md

 For more details, check out the [Google Colab deployment example](examples/Introduction%20to%20MacroMax.ipynb).

 Local GPUs can also be used provided that PyTorch has a compatible implementation.
 At the time of writing, these includes NVidia's CUDA-enabled GPU as well AMD's ROCm-enabled GPUs (on Linux).
 Prior to installing the PyTorch module following the [PyTorch Guide](https://pytorch.org/), install the appropriate  [CUDA](https://www.nvidia.co.uk/Download/index.aspx?lang=en-uk) or [ROCm drivers](https://docs.amd.com/) for your GPU.
-Note that for PyTorch to work correctly, Nvidia drivers need to be up to date and match the installed CUDA version.
+Note that for PyTorch to work correctly, Nvidia drivers need to be up-to-date and match the installed CUDA version.
 At the time of writing, for CUDA version 11.6, PyTorch can be installed as follows using pip:
 ````sh
 pip install torch --extra-index-url https://download.pytorch.org/whl/cu116
 ````